Casodex® for Prostate Cancer Treatment

 What are the possible side effects of Casodex®?

 Multiple clinical trials evaluated the safety and efficacy of bicalutamide.
-The most common side effects of bicalutamide include hot flashes, swelling or pain of the breasts, pain in general, infection, nausea, constipation, swelling of the limbs, diarrhea, anemia, increased urinary frequency, especially at night, and blood in the urine.
-This is not an exhaustive list of all potential side effects of bicalutamide.
-Talk to your healthcare provider or pharmacist for further information.
+The most common side effects of bicalutamide include hot flashes, weakness, difficulty breathing, dizziness, pain in general, infection, nausea, constipation, swelling of the limbs, diarrhea, anemia, increased urinary frequency, especially at night, and blood in the urine.
+These are not all the possible side effects of bicalutamide.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with bicalutamide.

 Things to note about Casodex®